Rasp05-ops/qcg_project/README.md

 * **Entanglement Layers:** CNOT gates to create quantum correlations between features.

 ### 4. Optimization
-A classical optimizer (e.g., **COBYLA** or **Adam**) is used to iteratively update the circuit parameters by minimizing the Cross-Entropy loss calculated from quantum measurements.
+A classical optimizer (e.g., **COBYLA** or **Adam**)  (COBYLA) in this case is used to iteratively update the circuit parameters by minimizing the Cross-Entropy loss calculated from quantum measurements.

 ---